 To create and run tests with ReadyAPI, you need to have general understanding of web service technologies and testing principles.
 These topics are large, and they are out of the ReadyAPI documentation scope.
-You can find lots of great resources explaining these technologies on the Web.
 We compiled a high-level overview to help you get started with ReadyAPI faster.

 Web services are client/server applications in which clients and servers exchange data over the Web through the HTTP protocol or some other protocol based on HTTP.
 Examples of such applications include navigation software, online bank clients, weather monitoring systems, and so on.